cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 is all about providing independent digital identities across blockchains and distributed ledgers.
 It is a decentralized identity system and its advantage is that identity management is its sole focus.
 As Phillip J.
-Windley, Ph.D., Chair, Sovrin Foundation states, "Many have proposed distributed ledger technology as a solution, however building decentralized identity on top of distributed ledgers that were designed to support something else (cryptocurrency or smart contracts, for example) leads to compromises and short-cuts." [@hid-sp18-414-Windley]
+Windley, Ph.D., Chair, Sovrin Foundation states,

+> ``Many have proposed distributed ledger technology as a solution,
+> however building decentralized identity on top of distributed
+> ledgers that were designed to support something else (cryptocurrency
+> or smart contracts, for example) leads to compromises and
+> short-cuts.'' [@hid-sp18-414-Windley]

-This will allow people to securely, quickly and easily share their authenticated identity with the groups and organizations of their choosing while providing those organizations with the peace of mind of knowing who they are dealing with.As Behlendorf states, "Instead of being an entry in a giant data base, you have your data and deal programmatically with different organizations who want to check your identity.
-And companies don't have to store so much personal data.
-They can store a pointer to the identity" [@hid-sp18-414-Behlendor].
+This will allow people to securely, quickly and easily share their authenticated identity with the groups and organizations of their choosing while providing those organizations with the peace of mind of knowing who they are dealing with.

+As Behlendorf states,

+> ``Instead of being an entry in a giant data base, you have your data
+> and deal programmatically with different organizations who want to
+> check your identity.
+And companies don't have to store so much
+> personal data.
+They can store a pointer to the
+> identity'' [@hid-sp18-414-Behlendor].

 Hyperledger Iroha
 =================